Stone Of Scone: Mysterious Stone Of Destiny Has Turbulent Ancient History

 According to a Celtic legend, the Stone was a pillow used by the patriarch Jacob in biblical times.
 While Jacob was resting at Bethel in Israel, he beheld a vision of angels.

-From the Holy Land, the Stone of Destiny made its journey to Egypt, Sicily, and Spain, and finally, about 700 bc, it reached Ireland, after which it was set up on the Hill of Tara, where the kings of Ireland were crowned.
+From the Holy Land, the Stone of Destiny traveled to Egypt, Sicily, and Spain.
+Finally, about 700 BC, it reached Ireland, where it was set up on the Hill of Tara, where the kings of Ireland were crowned.

 The Stone was believed to have been brought to Scotland in the 9th century, and after being seized by plundering Celtic Scots who invaded and occupied Scotland, it ended up in the village of Scone in 840 AD.